This year’s annual “sister trip” was a two-week trip to Asia. Our itinerary was as follows:

 As usual, we booked our first class long haul flights only a few weeks prior to departure.
 The original plan was to fly to Singapore for a week, hop over to Japan and then back home to Chicago.

-Since we were traveling to Singapore, we figured it would be perfect timing to experience the famous Singapore Suites.
+Since we were traveling to Singapore, we figured it would be perfect timing to experience the famous Singapore Suites on one of the A380 routes from Singapore.
 We found two award tickets on Singapore Suites from Singapore to Tokyo (yeah!) but by the time our miles transferred from Ultimate Rewards, there was no availability (boo!).

 We did not want to be waitlisted so we were faced with a choice: